oss-know/diataxis-doc-bot-test-result/README.md

 ![small block correct category](images/small_block_correct_categorization.png)

-Notice that the "dashed line" might be rendered by the markdown engine as a single line(the style might be different), this is a much larger block:
+Notice that the "dashes line" might be rendered by the markdown engine as a single line(the style might be different), this is a much larger block:

 ### Large block, correct category